2 min read

 The word ‘Kumon’

 Kumon gets its name from the founder of the Kumon Method of Learning, Toru Kumon, who was a maths teacher in Japan in the 1950s.
 When he discovered that his son, Takeshi, was struggling with maths at school, Toru started creating worksheets and handmade booklets for him to complete at home every day.
-Word got around and soon, friends and neighbours were requesting booklets for their children too.
-And thus, the Kumon Method was born!
+Word got around, and soon friends and neighbours were requesting booklets for their children too - the Kumon Method was born!

 Established over 60 years ago, Kumon is now recognised as the world’s largest supplementary education provider.
-In the UK and Ireland alone, around 630 dedicated Instructors proudly support children in their local communities become confident, successful learners via the Kumon Programmes.
-It’s no wonder then, that the Kumon logo has become such a recognisable symbol.
-And now, you can impress your family friends with your newfound knowledge of its meaning!
+In the UK and Ireland alone, around 600 dedicated Instructors proudly support children in their local communities to become confident, successful learners via the Kumon Programmes.
+It’s no wonder then that the Kumon logo has become such a recognisable symbol!